voxpupuli/puppet-mongodb/README.md

 Most of the interaction for the server is done via `mongodb::server`.
 For more options please have a look at [mongodb::server](#class-mongodbserver).
-Also in this version we introduced `mongodb::globals`, which is meant more for future implementation, where you can configure the main settings for this module in a global way, to be used by other classes and defined resources.
-On its own it does nothing.
+There is also `mongodb::globals` to set some global settings, on its own this class does nothing.

 ### Create MongoDB database